OlympusDAO/cooler-loans-api/README.md

 ### Rebuild Snapshots

 If the daily snapshots need to be rebuilt (e.g. change in the subgraph or the snapshot structure), simply delete the `snapshots` collection in the GCP project's Firestore section.

+### OpenAPI

+REST API clients can utilise the `openapi.yml` file to generate typings.
+The schema, contained in `snapshot.jsonschema` is regenerated with the `yarn codegen` command.